 “I couldn’t be happier that the brilliant Claire McCarthy is at the helm, and I can’t wait to see this incredible cast bring the story to life.”

 Who stars in The Luminaries?

-Bridge of Spies actress Eve Hewson (pictured left) plays adventurer Anna Wetherell, a much-liked sex worker living in Hokitika, opposite Himesh Patel (EastEnders), who plays Emery Staines.
+Leading The Luminaries cast, Bridge of Spies actress Eve Hewson (pictured left) plays adventurer Anna Wetherell, a sex worker living in Hokitika, opposite Himesh Patel (EastEnders), who plays Emery Staines.